eufsa/eufs_sim/README.md

 If you haven't used rosdep before do: `sudo rosdep init`

-To install necessary packages:  `rosdep install --from-path src`
+To install necessary packages:  `rosdep install --from-paths src`

 ### 3. Compiling and running <a name="compiling"></a>